Shruthik-reddy/Simple-HTML-CSS-/README.md

-This repository contains simple HTML CSS application Go through the video to understand what it is
+This repository contains simple HTML CSS application Go through the demonstration video to understand what it is